 This thing is widely believed to be the effect of the aortic valve closing.
 The valve closes and there is a sudden increase in pressure as the aortic blood volume suddenly discovers that it has nowhere else to go, apart from the peripheral circulation.
 In perfect circumstances, when measured in the aorta, this notch is very sharp and it actually does represent the closing of the aortic valve.
 In fact, when it is measured in the aorta the notch is called the incisura, because it cuts into the waveform.
 However, further down the arterial tree the incisura disappears.
 It is replaced by the dicrotic notch, a mutant offspring of several reflected waves, only vaguely related to the behaviour of the aortic valve.

-The position and prominence of the dicrotic notch depends on many things.
-For one, it is one of the elements of the arterial pulse which requires the analysis of high frequency waves; consequently it is one of the first details to disappear when the transducer system is overdamped.
+The position and prominence of the dicrotic notch depend on many things.
+For one, it is one of the elements of the arterial pulse which requires the analysis of high-frequency waves; consequently it is one of the first details to disappear when the transducer system is overdamped.

 As you move further out into the peripheral circulation, the incisura ends up being slurred and softened.
 It is generally believed that the peripheral dicrotic notch owes more of its shape to the vascular resistance of peripheral vessels than to the closing of the aortic valve.
 This is best illustrated in this image, modified from O'Rourke via McDonalds Blood Flow In Arteries (6th ed).